DanielMartensson/MataveID/README.md

 Advantages:
  - The authors of the book explains which chapters are for pratcial engineering and theoretical researchers
  - Easy to read
- - Include both advanced and simple methods depending on what problem to solve
+ - Include both advanced and simple methods depending on which type of problem to solve

 Disadvantages:
  - Only one system identification algorithm is taught